Licensed in September 1965 and now retired from a long working life servicing all types of radio communication

 I live in a restricted area, so my antennas are only about 7 meters up.
 Not good enough, but the best I can do.

 On HF: Kenwood TS-950SDX and Expert 1K-FA PA.The antennas are a Butternut 10 band vertical, a Mosley TA-63-N 6 band beam and a multi-band dipole.
 A Kenwood TS-850S with a TCXO is installed as a second transceiver.

 A Heil Pro headset with the HC-4 microphone improves the intelligence of my voice tenfold.

 For 6m I use a Kenwood TS-60 all mode transceiver and either a vertical or the Mosley beam.
-If using the bean the Expert 1K PA are used and the output power is in this case around 200 W.
+If using the beam the Expert 1K PA is used and the output power is in this case around 200 W.

 On 2m and 70cm: I'm using an Icom IC-910 dual band all mode transceiver improved with a TCXO.
 My antenna for 2m is a 9 elem yagi and on 70 cm a 19 elem. yagi.
 On 2m I'm using a Gemini 2 300W PA.

 On digital modes I'm using a PC with the following programs:

-DX-Lab, HRD, JT65-HF, Fldigi, Multipsk, MMSSTV, WSJT9, fdmdv and the multimode TNC SCS PTC-IIpro.
+Winwarbler from DX-Lab, JT65-HF, Fldigi, Multipsk, MMSSTV, MMTTY, WSJT10, WSJT-X, N1MM logger, fdmdv and the multimode TNC SCS PTC-IIpro.

 In addition I can work Clover using my retired computer.

 When using the JT-modes I'm running max.
 100 W into the vertical or the beam.